-13.1 INITIAL QUALIFICATION
+13.2 INITIAL FACILITY QUALIFICATION

-A facility requesting initial qualification shall provide the Agency with evidence that all the requirements of PART A of this Standard have been met.
+A facility requesting initial qualification shall provide the Agency with evidence that all the requirements of PART A have been met.
 Upon receipt of the request, the Agency supervisor shall visit the facility to determine that:

-- a) The facility is capable of operating within the requirements of this Standard and its Quality Control Manual, - b) The facility personnel possess ability to undertake the requirements described in Section 12.0, and - c) The calibration of the test equipment conforms to the requirements of the Quality Control Manual.
+- The facility is capable of operating within the requirements of this Standard and its QC Manual, - b) The facility personnel possess ability to undertake the requirements described in Section 12, and - c) The calibration of the test equipment conforms to the requirements of the QC Manual.